 - Multiple surveys

-- Community Council Greater Dallas Community Needs Assessment
+- Community Council of Greater Dallas (CCGD) Community Needs Assessment

 - Nonprofit partners

 - Focus groups

 - Individual/anecdotal feedback

 - Feedback/insight from community partners

-Community Feedback cont.
+Community Feedback

 "more assistance with the mental illness and physical wellness situation."

 "Education is very important, because you need to have equal access to education, because everybody's talking about we have - education is equal, and no, it's not."